dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

          From MET tools:
             - ensemble-stat

-         Used by the following plot types:
+        Used by the following METplotpy plot types:
             - rank histogram (rhist)

-     .. dropdown::  TCMPR
+     .. dropdown::  TCDIAG (with TCMPR)

+         **Tropcial Cyclone Diagnostics**
          **Tropical Cyclone Matched Pairs**

-         From MET tools:
+         From MET tool:
             - tc-pairs

-         Used by the following plot types:
+        Used by the following METplotpy plot types:
             - TCMPR (Tropical Cyclone Matched Pair) plots:

             - mean line plot